Shaxomann/algovisu/README.md

 # algovisu
-Tree node visualiser with pseudocode
+Tree node visualiser with pseudocode using javafx

 Easy to use with a notice built-in